A Complete Guide to Airbnb in Hoi An

 Sometimes, it is cheaper to book for seven days rather than five.
 Most hosts put on weekly or monthly discounts to attract long-term rentals.
 If you are considering staying close to a week or a month, make sure to check if booking for seven or 30 nights might be cheaper than your current rate.

-Hidden Hint: Ask for a Special Offer!
-This feature on the host’s dashboard is one that most users don’t know about.
-If you have found your ideal Airbnb but is a little more expensive than you can afford, ask the host to make you a special offer.
+Hidden Hint: If you have found your ideal Airbnb but is a little more expensive than you can afford, ask the host to make you a special offer.
 Some will be more than willing to drop the price, especially if you are staying with them for a longer period.

 How to Be a Good Airbnb Guest in Hoi An

 Don’t forget that Airbnb guests get reviewed, too.
-Bad reviews might affect future host opportunities and many bad reviews may result in you eventually being removed from Airbnb’s system.
+Bad reviews might affect future host opportunities.
+Many bad reviews may result in you eventually being removed from Airbnb’s system.

 Where to Stay - Our Top Airbnb Picks for All Budgets

 Facing the Rice Field – Face à la rizière

 In the charming countryside of Cam Thanh, Jean opens up his home, welcoming you to his peaceful neighbourhood.
 This basic accommodation will offer you a unique Vietnamese countryside experience at an unbeatable price.

 Jean’s lovely studio is located at the back of his spacious yard, right next to his house.
 Although it offers only the essentials, it is highly unlikely you will feel the need for anything else.
 You’ll wake up each morning to the sun peeking in from the curtains, and to the beautiful view of his colourful garden.